RonenNess/Iguina/readme.md

 * This method does not handle commands such as line break, delete, etc. This is handled separately.
 * This method should also handle capital case, for example if shift is being held down.

-This method is perheps the most complicated thing to implement for `Iguina`.
+This method is perhaps the most complicated thing to implement for `Iguina`.

 ### `TextInputCommands[] GetTextInputCommands();`